How to make a metaphor

 So, in this instance, you would ask yourself, “what is an example of learning how to write songs?”
-Another way to put this is to think to yourself “what is (put concept here) like?”
-So, what is learning how to write songs like?
+Another way to put this is to think to yourself “what does (put concept here) resemble?”
+So, what does learning how to write songs resemble?

-If you can answer that question with “(your concept) is like (your chosen metaphor)” and it feels good, you’ve got a solid metaphor.
-In this case, I’ve put several examples of what learning how to write songs is like below.
+If you can answer that question with “(your concept) is (your chosen metaphor)” and it feels good, you’ve got a solid metaphor.
+In this case, I’ve put several examples of what learning how to write songs resembles below.

 Metaphors for “learning how to write songs”

-1. Learning how to write songs is like building a house
+1. Learning how to write songs is building a house

-2. Learning how to write songs is like reciting a magic spell
+2. Learning how to write songs is reciting a magic spell

-3. Learning how to write songs is like learning how to fly
+3. Learning how to write songs is learning how to fly